NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

-\paragraph{Comparison with Llama Guard} Llama Guard, while including privacy violation in the list of hazards it is supposed to filter against, fails to flag any contextually inappropriate prompt for the CMPL Insurance benchmark in the single-turn setting, even when being provided the contextual privacy directive (see \Cref{tab:cmpl_insurance_description}) and safety instructions (see \Cref{tab:safety_instructions_cmpl}) in its context, marking them all as \lq\lq safe" instead, incurring filter evasion rate, $r_\text{bypass}=100\%$.
+\sparagraph{(ii) Comparison with Llama Guard} Llama Guard, while including privacy violation in the list of hazards it claims to filter against, fails to flag any contextually inappropriate prompt for the CMPL Insurance benchmark in the single-turn setting, even when adapted to this setting by being provided with the contextual privacy directive (see \Cref{tab:cmpl_insurance_description}) and safety instructions (see \Cref{tab:safety_instructions_cmpl}) in its context, marking them all as \lq\lq safe" instead, incurring filter evasion rate, $r_\text{bypass}=100\%$.
 However, it successfully marks all benign prompts as safe, thus maintaining the utility of the agent but comprising safety by not being able to ascertain privacy violation, which is defined with respect to a contextual privacy directive.
 This highlights the shortcomings of using guardrails trained on general notions of harm and therefore do not adequately take contextual privacy norms into account.

-\Cref{tab:safety_utility_comparison} summarizes this discussion, showing that {\methodname} probes offer perfect safety in this setting ($r_\text{bypass}=0$) while not incurring any utility tradeoff, while the baselines incur safety violations (both Llama Guard and SAE probes) and some utility tradeoff (for SAE probing).
+\Cref{tab:safety_utility_comparison} summarizes this discussion, showing that {\methodname{}} probes offer a high level of safety in this setting ($r_\text{bypass}=0$) while not incurring any utility tradeoff, while the baselines incur safety violations (both Llama Guard and SAE probes) and some utility tradeoff (for SAE probing).

-\sparagraph{Multi-turn comparison.} Baselines considered in the multi-turn domain are \textbf{(i) } agentic network firewalls, the SoTA privacy defense for conversational agents \cite{abdelnabi2025firewallssecuredynamicllm}, which involves additional LLM-based firewalls for input, data, and output filtering based on policies obtained from prior simulated conversations, and \textbf{(ii)} Llama Guard.
+\sparagraph{Multi-turn comparison.} Baselines considered in the multi-turn domain are \textbf{(i) } the SoTA filtering method for privacy-conscious agents: agentic network firewalls~\cite{abdelnabi2025firewallssecuredynamicllm}, which involves deploying LLM-based firewalls for input, data, and output filtering based on policies obtained from prior simulated conversations, and \textbf{(ii)} Llama Guard.
+These baselines are adapted to this setting, being provided with the contextual privacy directive, and additionally in the case of agentic firewalls, trained on prior multi-turn CMPL Insurance logs.